 In The Netherlands we can't get even the doors opened for us....

-Anyway, the location was great we were right in the centre of HK Island.
+on was great we were right in the centre of HK Island.

-chance getting there, make sure you get the infamous Octopus Card.
+If you have the chance getting there, make sure you get the infamous Octopus Card.

 This card is your key to mobility.
 Private transport is almost impossible in HK due to the many traffic-infarctions, so the public transport (trains, underground, taxi's, busses and feries) are excellent!